Connection object represents the database.

 Python Types

-When you pull values from sqlite, Python chooses types for the values based on the storage class of the db value (which is usually but not necessarily the type affinity of the col from whence it came).
+When you pull values from a sqlite db, Python chooses types for the values based on the storage class of the db value (which is usually but not necessarily the type affinity of the col from whence it came).
 So, you get:

 And, of course, if you pull a null value from sqlite, it shows up in Python as None.